nadsphere/Cucumber-JUnit-Runner/README.md

 # Cucumber-JUnit-Runner

-This project uses TestNG for runner
+This project uses JUnit for runner

 ## How to excution this project?
 **Way 1:**